sendtips/qiwi/README.md

 [![sendtips](https://img.shields.io/badge/🍩_Sendtips-@awsom82-black?labelColor=3298dc)](https://sendtips.ru/pay/E2ZfzjVE)

-A Go library to work with [QIWI Kassa API](https://developer.qiwi.com/en/).
+A Go library to work with [QIWI API](https://developer.qiwi.com/en/).

 ## Install
 Install by import `github.com/sendtips/qiwi` or via `go get github.com/sendtips/qiwi`

 The library support `go1.14` and newer.

+## Library status
+Library in early development, we *not recommend use it on production* till it reach v1.

 ## Tests
-Run tests using `go test -v .`
+Run tests using `go test`

 ## Example
 To obtain a payment session on QIWI website you need to create a new qiwi object via `qiwi.New()` and call its `CardRequest()` method.